Scott F. Cooper

 CHAIR, LABOR AND EMPLOYMENT PRACTICE GROUP

 Scott Cooper's practices involve litigation and counseling businesses and government entities.
-He leads the Firm's Employment, Benefits, and Labor group and is a founder of the Trade Secret and Non-Compete Litigation group.
+He leads the Firm's Labor and Employment group and is a founder of the Trade Secret and Non-Compete Litigation group.
 He draws upon a unique blend of courtroom experience, work for members of the judiciary, and political and civic involvement in advising clients.

 Mr. Cooper is a Member of the Board of Trustees of Temple University, President of the Temple University Alumni Association, and former President/Chancellor of the Philadelphia Bar Association, an elected official in his township and Chair of his Municipal Ethics Board.
 He is a member of the Firm’s Partner Board and a former hiring partner.
 He has presented at conferences throughout the world and has appeared numerous times in print and on television.

 Practice Overview and Recognition

 Mr. Cooper focuses his practice on complex disputes in federal and state courts and before various government agencies throughout the country.
 He has appeared in more than two dozen state and federal courts, and is a member of the Bar of numerous courts, including the Supreme Court of the United States.
 He also has negotiated business agreements and collective bargaining agreements.
 He has a diverse client base, representing large publicly traded corporations, start-ups, partnerships, and government entities.
 He has represented clients in many areas, including:

 - restrictive covenants and trade secrets litigation